PFython/cleverdict/README.md

     >>> CleverDict.delete = your_delete_function

-Following the "*batteries included*" philosophy, we've included a powerful implementation of this feature for the oh-so-common scenario of wanting to dynamically Create, Remove, Update or Delete a JSON format file, and synchronise everything dynamically as the values in your `CleverDict` change:
+Following the "*batteries included*" philosophy, we've included a powerful implementation of this feature covering TWO very common use cases:

+**AUTOSAVE TO JSON FILE**

     >>> x = CleverDict({"Patient Name": "Wobbly Joe", "Test Result": "Positive"})

     >>> x.autosave("json")
+    # You can also use .autosave("jsonsilent") to suppress the confirmation message.

     ⚠ Autosaving to:
     C:\Users\Peter\AppData\Roaming\CleverDict\2021-01-20-15-03-54-30.json